 Continue reading “Jonathan Adler’s Island Getaway | Residential Design”

 Ivanka Trump commissioned Kelly Behun to design her penthouse on Park Avenue prior to her delivery.
 She wanted he penthouse to be a home for her lovely family.
 As a first step she chose the location close to her work and Central Park since she wanted to check on her child whenever she could get the chance.
-For her apartment she chose certain pieces and worked around them, that’s the way she likes to work.
+For her apartment she chose certain pieces from the clock options and worked around them, that’s the way she likes to work.
 Kelly Behun’s vast number of selections helped with her choices, according to the article prepared by Elle Decor.
 If you are looking for online interior design services, Laurel & Wolf offer an easy platform to find your style.

 Many of the pieces were custom made but not the dining room chandelier by Lindsay Adelman